 Louisville and Lexington drunk driver accident lawyers fighting for you

 Accidents with drunk drivers tend to be severe and catastrophic.
-If this happened to you, the Kentucky attorneys at Wilt & Associates are ready to help.
+If this happened to you, the Kentucky attorneys at Wilt Injury Lawyers are ready to help.
 We work to secure maximum compensation for your medical bills and other losses.
 To find out how we can help you make the most of your injury claim and work to secure the justice to which you’re entitled, schedule a free consultation today by calling 502-253-9110 or filling out our contact form today.
 We maintain offices in Lexington and Louisville, and proudly serve clients throughout Kentucky.